bio4j/bio4j.github.com/source/_posts/2014-07-25-dynamograph-google-summer-of-code-project.markdown

 ## What is Dynamograph?

 Dynamograph is one of the bio4j projects realized under Google summer of code programme.
-What is more important it is implementation of graph database based on [DynamoDB][http://aws.amazon.com/dynamodb/].
-It was designed for storing biological data but it could be used for every type of data.
+What is more important it is implementation of graph database based on [DynamoDB](http://aws.amazon.com/dynamodb/).
+This project was designed for storing biological data but it could be used for every type of data.
-Word Dynamograph (Dynamo-Graph) comes from connection of two words: DynamoDB and Graph.
+Word Dynamograph comes from connection of two words: DynamoDB and Graph.
 Each of them are equally important as express two different things:
-** Dynamo part (from DynamoDB) part indicates that project is based on Amazon's Key Value database - technological information
-** Graph part reveal type of structures that could be stored and effectively managed - functional information
+** first part indicates that project is based on Amazon's Key Value database - technological information ** 'graph' part reveal type of structures that could be stored and effectively managed - functional information

 ## Why it is extremely interesting